CherryGot/wp-workbench/readme.txt

 == Description ==

-Want something new and refreshing from WordPress but are stuck with using its default admin theme?
-Introducing KRUTI, the next-generation WordPress admin interface created to be a beautiful and user-friendly alternative to your standard WordPress editing experience.
-Available for free on WordPress.org, it's probably one of the most comprehensive and modern admin themes available to date.
+Are you tired of using the same old admin theme in WordPress and looking for something new and refreshing?
+Look no further than Genz Admin!
+This supercharged, next-gen WordPress admin interface is designed to be modern, sleek, and eye-catching, delivering a beautiful and user-friendly alternative to your standard WordPress editing experience.

 == Changelog ==